 ADJECTIVES RELATED BY MEANING

 In some entries you will find a definition labeled n. (for noun) with a •» sign right in the definition.
 These are entries for nouns that have especially related adjectives.
-These adjectives are often very different in looks and in sound from the nouns that they relate to.
+These adjectives are often very different in hungarian private teacher price eur euro ft looks and in sound from the nouns that they relate to.
 Without a hint, you might not have any idea where to look to find one of them.
-Your dictionary gives you the clue in this way: hungarian private teacher 19th district
+Your dictionary gives you the clue in this way:

 dog [dog] n., v. dogged, dog-ging 1 n.
 A